A Conjecture of Flach and Morin: Introduction

 The $p$-adic Weil cohomology theory for varieties $Y/k$ is rigid cohomology (with coefficients in $K_0$)

 taking values in the category of $\vp$-modules, i.e., finite-dimensional $K_0$-vector spaces with a Frobenius-semilinear endomorphism $\vp$.
-In their article, Flach and Morin conjecture the following relationship between the two cohomology theories: \begin{manualconjecture}{(\cite[Conjecture 7.15]{FlachMorin2018})} For regular $X$ there is an exact triangle in the category of $\vp$-modules
+In their article, Flach and Morin conjecture the following relationship between the two cohomology theories: \begin{conjecture}{ ({\cite[Conjecture~7.15]{FlachMorin2018}})} For regular $X$ of absolute dimension $d=n+1$ there is an exact triangle in the category of $\vp$-modules

 where $\op{sp}$ induces the specialization map defined in \cite{Yitao2017} and $\op{sp}'$ is the composite of the Poincar\'e duality isomorphism